a-grealish/grealish.co.uk/content/blog/balkonkraftwerk-clean-energy-for-all-homes.md

 Technical and regulatory challenges vary by country.
 For instance, the Netherlands currently prohibits feeding power into a socket.
 While this doesn't completely prevent adoption, Germany's simple installation process has significantly accelerated growth.
 Other markets need to adopt regulations that allow small-scale self-generation without complex installation requirements.
 The good news is that this is changing in May 2025.

 In the UK, flat ownership often involves long-term leaseholds, where balconies might not be included in the lease, making PV panel installation permission challenging.
-However, the UK's substantial on-grid renewable wind generation and dynamic tariffs mean similar benefits can be achieved using just a battery and smart algorithms to optimize charging based on grid renewable percentages.
+However, the UK's substantial on-grid renewable wind generation and dynamic tariffs mean similar benefits can be achieved using just a battery and smart algorithms to optimise charging based on grid renewable percentages.

 The market needs products that appeal beyond early DIYers, offering simple installation and clear communication of clean energy potential and cost savings.
 Current products often require extensive research and adjustment to work effectively, reminiscent of early EV adoption.

 ### Key Takeaways

 Germany's success stems from flat dwellers' strong desire to participate in the clean energy revolution, combined with falling PV and battery prices that enable system payback within a few years.
-DIY innovators have proven the concept, and regulators have created a supportive environment prioritizing both simplicity and safety.
+DIY innovators have proven the concept, and regulators have created a supportive environment prioritising both simplicity and safety.

 However, these products still primarily target DIYers and early adopters.
 While other markets will likely follow Germany's lead, widespread adoption requires developing more user-friendly products tailored to local market requirements.
 This evolution will be crucial for expanding the impact of balcony power generation systems and contributing to a more sustainable energy future.